GNOME/librsvg/COMPILING.md

 In case both the environment variable and the command-line option are specified, the command-line option overrides the env var.

+# Selecting a Rust toolchain

+By default, the configure/make steps will use the `cargo` binary that is found in your `$PATH`.
+If you have a system installation of Rust and one in your home directory, or for special build systems, you may need to override the locations of `cargo` and/or `rustc`.
+In this case, you can set any of these environment variables before running `configure` or `autogen.sh`:

+* `RUSTC` - path to the `rustc` compiler
+* `CARGO` - path to `cargo`

+Note that `$RUSTC` only gets used in the `configure` script to ensure that there is a Rust compiler installed with an appropriate version.
+The actual compilation process just uses `$CARGO`, and assumes that that `cargo` binary will use the same Rust compiler as the other variable.

 # Cross-compilation